-It's possible that your dentist used a local anesthetic during your procedure, and that the numbing effect will last for a few hours afterward before gradually wearing off.
+Your dentist may have used a local anesthetic during your procedure, and its numbing effect can last for a few hours before gradually wearing off.

-You may also experience some minor bruising and inflammation around the injection site, but this will subside on its own after a few days and does not usually necessitate the use of any additional medications.
+It is common to experience minor bruising and inflammation around the injection site, but these symptoms usually go away on their own within a few days and typically do not require any additional medications.

 Pain & Discomfort

-If you are experiencing discomfort, you should consider taking over-the-counter pain medication to help manage the discomfort during this time.
-Ibuprofen is frequently prescribed to patients in order to alleviate pain and make them more comfortable while they recover.
-However, speak to your dentist before taking any sort of medication for pain.
+If you are experiencing discomfort, you may consider taking over-the-counter pain medication to help manage the pain during the recovery period.
+Ibuprofen is often recommended to alleviate pain and provide comfort.
+However, it is important to consult with your dentist before taking any pain medication.

-During the following few weeks, if the pain you are experiencing does not subside or becomes more severe, please contact our office to schedule an appointment for further evaluation.
+If the pain persists or becomes more severe after a few weeks, we recommend contacting our office to schedule an appointment for further evaluation.